19hours/sg-statutes/Accountants Act - AA2004.md

 “Institute of Certified Public Accountants of Singapore” means the former Institute of Certified Public Accountants of Singapore established under Part VI of the repealed Accountants Act;

 “successor company”, in relation to the Institute of Certified Public Accountants of Singapore, means the company incorporated by the successor society of the Institute under the Companies Act (Cap.
-50) and designated by the Minister, by notification in the

-Gazette

-, to be the successor company of the Institute for the purposes of subsection (1)(
+50) and designated by the Minister, by notification in the Gazette, to be the successor company of the Institute for the purposes of subsection (1)(a), (b) and (c);

-a

-), (

-b

-) and (

-c

-);

 “successor society”, in relation to the Institute of Certified Public Accountants of Singapore, means the society registered under the Societies Act (Cap.
-311) that is designated by the Minister, by notification in the

-Gazette

-, to be the society succeeding to the functions of the Institute as a professional accountancy body.
+311) that is designated by the Minister, by notification in the Gazette, to be the society succeeding to the functions of the Institute as a professional accountancy body.

 LEGISLATIVE SOURCE KEY